syoker/extra-themed-icons/README.md

 # Extra Themed Icons

 ## Description
-This module adds more icons either lines or filled (you can choose) than a normal Pixel Launcher.
+This Magisk Module adds more icons either lines or filled (you can choose) than a normal Pixel Launcher.

 ## Requirements
 - ROOT

+## Compatibility
+- Android 12
 - Android 12.1/12L
 - Android 13